When it comes to hurricane preparedness, it’s essential to remember our pets rely on us to ensure their safety during natural disasters.

 - Proof of ownership, like city and county registration or adoption paperwork.

-- A secure and waterproof envelope to hold all these documents to prevent any damage.
+- A secure and waterproof envelope or file folder to hold all these documents to prevent any damage.

 - Two-week supply of food stored in a waterproof sealable container if you feed your dog kibble.